menard-codes/technical-documentation-fcc/README.md

 # technical-documentation-fcc
 This is the project I made for freecodecamp Responsive Design course technical documentation project.

-Note: This is note finnish yet
+Note: This is not finnish yet